finos/common-domain-model/CONTRIBUTING.rst

 Model compilation
 ^^^^^^^^^^^^^^^^^

 Model changes can also cause static compilation errors when changes conflict with static function or mapper implementations (Rosetta Static Compilation Error Guide, TODO).
 Rosetta support can help resolve these issues before the changes are contributed.
-If significant work is required to resolve these errors, then the contributor should contact ISDA to discuss allocating resources to assist.
+If the Rosetta support identifies that significant work may be required to resolve these errors, they will notify the Contributor who should then contact the CDM Owners to discuss allocating resources to assist.

 Testing
 ^^^^^^^

 The CDM has adopted a test-driven development approach that maps model components to existing sample data (e.g., FpML documents or other existing standards).
 Mappings are specified in the CDM as `synonyms` which are collected into a Translation Dictionary, and the sample data are collected into a Test Pack.
 Each new model version is regression-tested using those mappings to translate the sample data in the Test Pack and then comparing against the expected number of mapped data points, validation and qualification results.

-Model changes can be tested live against the Test Pack using the Rosetta Translate application, referring to the `Rosetta Translate Guide <https://docs.rosetta-technology.io/core/3-rosetta-translate.html>`_.
+Contributors are invited to test their model changes live against the Test Pack using the Rosetta Translate application, referring to the `Rosetta Translate Guide <https://docs.rosetta-technology.io/core/3-rosetta-translate.html>`_.
 When editing existing model components, the corresponding synonyms should be updated to maintain or improve existing levels.
 When adding new model components, new sample data and corresponding synonym mappings should also be provided so the new use-case can be added to the set of regression tests.

-Please refer to the `Mapping Guide <https://docs.rosetta-technology.io/dsl/documentation.html#mapping-component> for details about the synonym mapping syntax.
+Please refer to the `Mapping Guide <https://docs.rosetta-technology.io/dsl/documentation.html#mapping-component>`_ for details about the synonym mapping syntax.

 All model components have descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All model components (e.g. types, attributes, conditions, functions etc.) should be specified with descriptions in accordance with the CDM Style Guide (TODO migrate to the documentation website).

 Contributing model changes
 --------------------------